The Best Places to Go Swimming in Abilene

 The YMCA has what it takes to run a pool, a great staff and awesome facilities.
 The indoor pools are great during cold/freezing weather.
 However, during 100 degree days, the ambient room temperature at the pool was just as hot as outside.

-YMCA pools have open swim sessions beginning at 5:30am and continues off and on throughout the day until 8:45pm daily.
+The YMCA pool have open swim sessions beginning at 5:30am and continues off and on throughout the day until 8:45pm daily.
 Check the YMCA's schedule as the times change on a daily basis.